Skip to main content

 Jalal stopped at the threshold at her sight.
 Did he expect her here?
 Of course, he did.
 She stared at him once, with cold eyes, and then went back to playing with her jewellery.
 He smiled.
 He knew he was going to face this; after all, he had not kept his promise.

 “I will send you messages from there, each week.”
-He had repeated after her before leaving “Promise.”
-The messages stopped coming in three months as they had to wait anxiously for months to pass to hear from the troops that have left; he was busy, moving from one place to another, watching his father, admiring his aim to win back the Din Panah.
+He had repeated after her before leaving, “Promise.”
+The messages stopped coming in three months as they had to wait anxiously for months to pass to hear from the troops that had left; he was busy, moving from one place to another, watching his father, admiring his aim to win back the Din Panah.
 He wanted to be an able heir to the throne.
 In the passion for power, he had forgotten even his hunger, and she was… who was she?

 “Shehzaadi Rukaiya Begum.”
-He tried to bring out his voice of reason “I can explain.”
+He tried to bring out his voice of reason, “I can explain.”

 “Who are you?” she frowned.